-Nevertheless, if your blood pressure is consistently high this is problematic for your health and can lead to tinnitus, amongst many other issues.
+Nevertheless, if your blood pressure is consistently high this is problematic for your health and can lead to tinnitus, among many other issues.
 Your doctor will be able to tell you if you have high blood pressure, and if this is a likely cause of your tinnitus.

 Having high or low blood pressure can affect your blood viscosity (the measurement of thickness and stickiness of your blood) with high blood pressure being linked to increased blood viscosity.
 This results in your inner ear structures receiving less blood flow, and therefore, less oxygen reaching this part of your ear.
 This is a recipe for hearing loss down the line and can increase your risk of developing hearing issues such as tinnitus.